lime-green/django-orm-plus/README.md

 ### Usage

-This library has two important functions for use on Django QuerySets:
+This library has three important functions for use on Django QuerySets:
 - `.strict()`
 - `.fetch_related()`
 - `.bulk_update_or_create()`